srb-cv/DeepLearningBook_Summary/chap15_representation_learning.md

    Also such pretraining is less effective when processing images, perhaps because images already lie in a rich vector space.

 * From the point of view of unsupervised pretraining as a **regularizer**, such prtraining is helpful when number of labelled data is very small and number of unlabelled examples is very large.

+**Disadvantages of Unsupervised pretraining**
+* The complete learning process involves operating with two trainig phases.
+So this strategy does not have a clear way